Gabo-araya/sgsi_ext/Readme.md

  - A `managers.py` file with a single QuerySet for the model
  - A `forms.py` file with a single Form for the model
  - An `admin.py` file with a single Admin for the model
- - A `templates` folder with templates in .pug format for all CRUD views.
+ - A `templates` folder with templates in HTML format for all CRUD views.

 ### Changes to .env file while developing
 If you change your .env file, you'll need to rebuild your container for the setting to take effect.